stephensl/LS181/study_guide.md

   ### Identify the different types of `JOIN`s and explain their differences.

   We often need to reference data that is distributed among multiple tables.
-In doing so, it may be useful to join tables together based on an association between them in order to access the targeted data. `JOIN` clauses enable us to combine rows from multiple tables by leveraging a related column via a conditional expression which dictates how the tables should be joined.
+In doing so, it may be useful to join tables together based on an association between them in order to access the targeted data. `JOIN` clauses enable us to combine rows from multiple tables by leveraging an associated column and a conditional expression to dictate how the tables should be joined.

   There are five main types of `JOIN`s, each allowing for different ways of merging and representing data across multiple tables.